hdnprk/hdnprk/README.md

 </div>

 <div align="center">
-  <h2>This is Choyoon Park, a backend engineer who is not afraid of mistake.</h2>
+  <h2>This is Choyoon Park, a Software engineer who is not afraid of mistake.</h2>
 </div>

 <div>